humanmade/altis-core/docs/README.md

 ## Autoloader

 For convenience, an autoloader which follows the WordPress class file naming standard is available.
+This can be used in code following the WordPress file naming standards; if using PSR-based standards, we recommend using the Composer autoloaders instead.

 **`register_class_path( string $prefix, string $path ) : void`**